List of Glossary Terms

 BREAK |

-Where a share, index or other instrument's price moves outside the trading range which has constrained it, breaking a trendline and so establishing a new trend or direction. |
+Where a share, index or other instrument's price moves outside the trading range which has constrained it, breaking a trendline... read more |

 BREAK AWAY GAP |

 A visible gap between the highest price of one day and the lowest price of the next.
-When a share has been trending down for some time it often reaches a point where the buyers and sellers are... read more |
+When a share has been trending down for some time it often reaches a point where the buyers... read more |

 BREAK FEE |

 A fee usually payable by a company seeking to make an acquisition, to the target company in the event that the acquisition for whatever reason does not go through.
-This acts as an incentive for... read more |
+This acts... read more |

 BREAK OUT |

 A technical term which indicates that a share price has moved clearly up or down after a period of relative indecisiveness or stagnation.
-A break-out is often a buy/sell signal, especially in... read more |
+A break-out is often a buy signal/sell... read more |

 BREAK-EVEN |

 A term used by accountants to indicate that a company has reached the point where it is neither making a loss nor a profit.
-The expenses at a company are divided into fixed (those which are not... read more |
+The expenses at a company are divided into... read more |

 BRENT |

 A type of oil which is produced in the North Sea.
-Brent generally trades at a higher price than other types of crude oil and it is not produced by countries in the Middle East or America, so... read more |
+Brent generally trades at a higher price than other types of crude oil and it is not produced by countries in the Middle East or... read more |

 BRETTON WOODS |

-An agreement that established fixed foreign exchange rates for major currencies, provided for central bank intervention in the currency markets, and pegged the price of gold at U.S. $35 per ounce.... read more |
+An agreement that established fixed foreign exchange rates for major currencies, provided for central bank intervention in the currency markets,... read more |

 BRETTON WOODS AGREEMENT OF 1944 |

-An agreement that established fixed foreign exchange rates for major currencies, provided for central bank intervention in the currency markets, and pegged the price of gold at U.S. $35 per ounce.... read more |
+An agreement that established fixed foreign exchange rates for major currencies, provided for central bank intervention in the currency markets,... read more |

 BREXIT |

-The British exit from the European Union (EU) or "brexit" as it is known, entered a transitional period between 1st January 2020 and 31st December 2020.
-Brexit was the result of referendum held... read more |
+The British exit from the European Union (EU) or "Brexit" as it is known, entered a transitional period between 1st January 2020 and 31st December 2020.... read more |

 BRICS |

-Brazil, Russia, India, China and South Africa have formed an economic alliance as emerging economies to promote economic growth and co-operation.
-The BRICS block is seen as opposing the European... read more |
+Brazil, Russia, India, China and South Africa have formed an economic alliance as emerging economies to promote economic growth and co-operation.... read more |

 BRIDGING FINANCE |

-This is a loan obtained by a company to tide it over a short temporary cash flow problem. |
+This is a loan obtained by a company to tide it over a short, temporary cash flow problem. |

 BROAD-BASED BLACK ECONOMIC EMPOWERMENT (BBBEE) |

 A policy introduced with the Broad-Based Black Economic Empowerment Act (53 of 2003) which came into effect on 21st April 2004.
-This Act states its objectives as establishing a legislative framework... read more |
+This Act states its objectives... read more |

 BROADENING FORMATION |

 A technical analysis formation which is the opposite of an asymmetrical triangle.
-The broadening formation occurs when there is uncertainty and high volatility in the market.
-The formation takes... read more |
+The broadening formation occurs when there is uncertainty and high volatility in the market.... read more |

 BROKER DEALER ACCOUNT SYSTEM |

 Broker Deal Accounting system provided for member firms by the JSE information technology division.
-The system keeps the securities records and books of account for individual member firms in... read more |
+The system keeps the securities records and books of account for... read more |

 BROKER'S DECK |

 Orders physically held by the floor broker in the trading pit.
-Today, with the advent of computerised trading the stock exchange's computer system shows the best bids and offers as soon as stockbroking... read more |
+Today, with the advent of computerised trading the stock exchange's computer system shows the best bids... read more |

 BROKER'S NOTE |

 A contract document sent to the buyer or seller of shares by his stockbroker to act as confirmation of the transaction.
-It shows the name of the client, the share or stock in question, the dealing... read more |
+It shows the name of the client, the share or stock in question,... read more |

 BROKER-DEALER |